-Even with the best of charity, no fundraising event would survive without the involvement of several volunteers and this is also true for smaller non-profit organizations.
+Fundraising events are a lot of work.
+Even with the best of charities, no fundraising event would survive without the involvement of several volunteers and this is especially true for smaller nonprofit organizations.
 Whether managing kiosks, welcoming participants, helping with assembly and dismantling, etc., their help is essential.

 1 – Recruitment: